purashottamyejare/Sign_language_Recognition_Using_Hand_Gestures/README.md

 The terminal will display a URL (something like http://127.0.0.1:5000).

 Open that URL in your browser to test the gesture recognition functionality.

+note- first run collect_img.py and check how its working, You may need to update code to save photos, so go with script and check how many photos You want for each gesture.